2021 NFL futures: Defensive Rookie of the Year odds, preview and best bets: Phillips, Paye have value

 NFL Defensive Rookie of the Year best bet #1: Jaelan Phillips +1000

 Parsons might be the biggest name, but that’s not a compelling reason to bet him.
 The Cowboys’ defense was a disaster last year, and expecting Parsons to step right up and fix all those issues is naive.
 He didn’t even play college football last year after opting out, so adjusting to being an NFL linebacker could take a while.

-Davis being second also doesn’t make a ton of sense to me.
-There are a lot of other big names on that Washington defense, including Chase Young who won this award last year.
+Davis being second also doesn’t make a ton of sense.
+There are a lot of other big names on that Washington defense, including Chase Young, who won this award last year.
 As such, it’ll be harder for him to stand out.

 I’m more drawn to the pass-rushers, who generally have an easier time winning Rookie of the Year.
-Five of the last eight winners have been defensive linemen, with two cornerbacks and only one linebacker mixed in there.
-Phillips went 18th to the Dolphins, but he would’ve gone a lot higher if not for the concussion issues early in his career.
+Five of the last eight winners have been defensive linemen, with two cornerbacks and only one linebacker.
+Phillips went 18th to the Dolphins, but he would have gone a lot higher if not for the concussion issues early in his career.

 If he can stay healthy, his potential is sky-high.
 Opportunity is also extremely important for any Rookie of the Year candidate, and he should have a lot of it.
 Miami cut Kyle Van Noy this offseason, and they don’t have a ton else in terms of edge rushing.